 - Jason Decker ‘17 (Leech Lake Band of Ojibwe), associate attorney with Patterson Earnhart Real Bird & Wilson, a majority Native-owned law firm in Colorado.

-- Angela Levasseur ‘22 (Nisichawayasihk Cree Nation), Chief of the Nisichawayasihk Cree Nation (elected 2022) and one of the first Mitchell Hamline students to earn a certificate from the Native American Law and Sovereignty Institute.
+- Angela Levasseur ‘22 (Nisichawayasihk Cree Nation), a recent graduate of Mitchell Hamline and one of the first students to earn a certificate from the Native American Law and Sovereignty Institute.

 - Dominic Terry ‘18 (Navajo Nation), an assistant Hennepin County attorney.